whitecloudy/ambient-utils/README.md

     dataset.annotations[i] = sample_annotation
 ```

 It is further recommended to store a fixed noise for each sample in the dataset.
 The reasons for this will become clear in a bit.
-This can either be done by literally storing the noise array or by generating on the fly the noise based on a fixed per-image seed, such as the dataset index.
+This can either be done by literally storing the noise array or by generating it on the fly with a fixed per-image seed, such as the dataset index.
 The [`ambient_utils.dataset.Dataset`](https://github.com/giannisdaras/ambient-utils/blob/main/ambient_utils/dataset.py#L55) class already takes care of this functionality for you.
 But if you are working with a different `torch.utils.data.Dataset`, you have to implement this yourself.

 ### 2. Use the `AmbientSampler`

-As mentioned, each sample can only be used for a subset of the diffusion times.
+As mentioned, each imperfect sample can only be used for a subset of the diffusion times.
 This means that the standard way of first sampling a datapoint and then diffusion times no longer works, as we may get inadmissible pairs.
 Instead, we need to change the order: first sample a noise level $\sigma_t$, and then select from the pool of samples that can be used in that time, i.e. choose a sample for which $\sigma_{min} < \sigma_t$ or $\sigma_{max} > \sigma_t$.
 To make this easier, we have provided the class [`AmbientSampler`](https://github.com/giannisdaras/ambient-utils/blob/main/ambient_utils/dataset.py#L245) that takes care of this for you.

 Here is a very easy example on how to use this: